Last updated on March 18, 2026

 #3.
 Tergrid, God of Fright / Tergrid’s Lantern

 Few commanders are so imposing as Tergrid, God of Fright.
 This deck wants plenty of cards like Dark Ritual and Sol Ring to land Tergrid ASAP, both for fast value and because the rest of the table will target you with this at the helm.
-Once Tergrid’s in play, cards like Fleshbag Marauder and Plaguecrafter can help you develop a board presence, while cards like Pox and Dark Deal practically win you the game.
+Once Tergrid’s in play, cards like Fleshbag Marauder and Plaguecrafter can help you develop a board presence, while cards like Pox and Dark Deal practically win you the game thanks to Tergrid's amazing sacrifice and discard payoffs.

 #2.
 Urza, Lord High Artificer

 Winter Orb and Static Orb are certainly fun cards, so Urza, Lord High Artificer must be a fun commander since it exploits them, right?
-One of the best stax commanders, Urza lets you break parity some of the strongest cards in the game while serving as an infinite mana outlet.
+One of the best stax commanders by way of being among the best artifact commanders in Magic, Urza breaks parity on some of the strongest cards in the game while serving as an infinite mana outlet.
 I’m especially fond of Polymorph builds where the only creatures are Urza in the command zone and Hullbreaker Horror and Tidespout Tyrant in the 99 for combo purposes.

 #1.
 K’rrik, Son of Yawgmoth

 The easiest way to design broken Magic cards is by letting players cheat on mana.
 That’s why Phyrexian mana is such a disgustingly broken mechanic, so why not make all our black spells cost Phyrexian mana?
-If you build K'rrik, Son of Yawgmoth at its strongest, you can win on turn one.
+K'rrik, Son of Yawgmoth is among the best mono-black commanders, and if built at its strongest, you can win on turn 1.
 Even if you don’t go that hard, the amount of mana this commander generates is utterly insane.
 Just include a few cards that help gain a little life back.

 Best Mono-Colored Commander Payoffs

 One of the biggest payoffs for mono-color commanders lies in the mana base.
-Firstly, a mana base that only needs to provide one color of mana has far more room for colorless value lands.
-Cards like Demolition Field, Scavenger Grounds, and Geier Reach Sanitarium can be tricky to work into a multicolored mana base that needs to provide fixing but mono-color decks can pretty much play as many as they’d like.
+A mana base that only needs to provide one color of mana has far more room for colorless value lands.
+Cards like Demolition Field, Scavenger Grounds, and Geier Reach Sanitarium can be tricky to work into a multicolored mana base that needs to provide fixing, but mono-color decks can pretty much play as many as they’d like.

 Commanding Conclusion